Purchases made through my links help support this website, at no additional cost to you. Details.

 Each book includes:

-- Also: Four pages of decorating and crafts ideas, to get the most from these ornaments.
-(That’s what I referred to, earlier in this article.
-It’s a “sneak preview” of what I’m considering for 2017.)
+- Also, four pages of decorating and crafts ideas, to get the most from these ornaments.

 The coloring designs in Volume 1 (black background cover) are more ornate and detailed, but still in my usual “hippie style.”
 If you liked 1960s art by Peter Max, and the designs in the Beatles’ film, “Yellow Submarine,” this is the book you’ll want.